Dirty Vibe

-"Dirty Vibe" is a single by American record producers Skrillex and Diplo, featuring vocals from G-Dragon and CL.
+"Dirty Vibe" is a single by American producers Skrillex and Diplo, featuring South Korean rappers G-Dragon and CL.
 It was released on December 15, 2014, as the fourth single from Skrillex's debut studio album Recess (2014).
-The single charted at number 19 on Billboard's Hot Dance/Electronic Songs.
+The single charted at number 15 on Billboard's Hot Dance/Electronic Songs.

 Music video

 An official music video was premiered on Red Bull's official page on December 15, 2014.
 It was released later on YouTube.
 The video was directed by Lil’ Internet.